souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

     - First identifies the putative gene sets for individual GWAS traits or diseases using MAGMA.
         - Inversely weighted by gene-specific technical noise level in scRNA-seq.
     - Aggregate the gene-specific scores for each cell to define the cell-specific score for disease trait.
+        - Background set of control genes with matching expression is used to compute the disease-enrichment score per cell.
     - Then identifies the cell type and single-cell level correlation between the gene set and cells, and computes the GWAS enrichment of a cell type.

 [Leveraging polygenic enrichments of gene features to predict genes underlying complex traits and diseases - Weeks et al. Nat Genet 2023](https://www.nature.com/articles/s41588-023-01443-6)